nobusugi246/prometheus-grafana-spring/Readme.md

         - 'docker.for.mac.host.internal:8080'
 ```

-You shoud change `docker.for.mac.host.internal` to the host address.
+You should change `docker.for.mac.host.internal` to the host address.

 Grafana Configuration